-- These foods won't spike your insulin too much, but they will help you pack in a few more calories during your eating window in a healthy way.
+These foods won't spike your Fat Storing Hormone too much, but they will help you pack in a few more calories during your eating window in a healthy way.

 That is something I like to do if I feel like I need a little more food intake during my eating window.
 The most important thing here is to not overcompensate by overeating, especially when it comes to fat calories.
 You don't need to overeat fats.

 In the short term, when you first start out and your body is transitioning, you may need a little more fat than usual.
 Once your body has become keto-adapted, it should be using its own fat as fuel.
 You will begin to use your body's fat stores to sustain yourself between meals, rather than needing outside fat consumption to tide you over.
 Again, nutrient-dense foods are the key here to tiding yourself over between meals.